fudshuid/snulingcolloquium/content/post/2021_S_colloquium2.md

 ---

-The second colloquium held at the Department of Linguistics, SNU in Fall 2020 is "Quexistentials and focus" by Floris Roelofsen.
+The second colloquium held at the Department of Linguistics, SNU in Spring 2021 is "Quexistentials and focus" by Floris Roelofsen.

 ### Speaker: <a class=intro-link href="https://www.florisroelofsen.com/">Floris Roelofsen</a>